On the Signature of a Path in an Operator Algebra: Iterated integrals of a path as operators

-One can check that $\circ$ satisfy asssociatiy and unitaly constraints of an operadic composition.
-We then extend this operadic composition as an horizontal monoidal morphism and define in this way an associative product
+One can check that $\circ$ satisfies the associativity and unitality constraints of an operadic composition.
+We then extend this operadic composition as a horizontal monoidal morphism and define this way an associative product

 Then ${\rm Op}$ is compatible with respect to the products $\nabla_{{\rm End}_{\mathcal{A}}^{2}}$ and $\nabla_{\bar{T}^2(\mathcal{A})}$.
 That is